Standard Document

 Scope

-These recommendations cover performance testing of leukocyte (WBC) differential counting.
-Only those WBC found in normal (nondiseased) individuals will be addressed.
-These cell types are: neutrophils (segmented), neutrophils (band forms), lymphocytes (normal), lymphocytes (variant forms), monocytes, eosinophils, and basophils.
-If not identified, the system should appropriately flag other cells as abnormal, suspect or unclassified, or as nucleated red blood cells (NRBC).
+CLSI H20 is intended for global use in medical laboratories to improve global harmonization of blood cell differential counts.
+This information might also be of interest to product manufacturers and regulatory agencies to aid in new instrument and assay development and the required validation and verification processes.
+The recommendations in CLSI H20 cover performance testing of leukocyte (WBC) differential counting.
+Only leukocytes found in healthy (nondiseased) individuals are covered.
+These cell types are neutrophils (segmented), neutrophils (band forms), lymphocytes (normal), lymphocytes (reactive forms), monocytes, eosinophils, and basophils.
+If a cell type is not identified, the system should appropriately flag it as abnormal, suspect, or unclassified or as nucleated red blood cells (NRBCs).

-Some devices may group several cell types into a single category.
-For example, segmented and band neutrophils, eosinophils, and basophils may be combined as granulocytes.
+Some devices group several cell types into a single category.
+For example, segmented and band neutrophils, eosinophils, and basophils could be combined as granulocytes.

 Product Details